tomjtoth/so-root/README.md

     - poweron

 # todo:
- - re-write in /bin/ash (I currently have 0 XP in it, so I bring /bin/bash to initarmfs as well)
- - split the script into so-root-load and so-root-unload parts, so unloading wouldn't have to be brought to initramfs
  - create systemd unit for shutdown routines (umount_overlays(create_new_image), umount_images)
  - automate image creation (currently doing it manually, offline)
  - come up with revert solution (haven't tried yet)